thinktecture/Thinktecture.Blazor/src/Thinktecture.Blazor.FileHandling/README.md

 ### Access launch parameters during runtime

 To access the launch parameters during runtime, call the `SetConsumerAsync()` method.
-This method takes an action that is called with the `LaunchParams`.
+This method takes an action that is immediately called with the `LaunchParams`.
 This object has a `Files` property that currently directly contains a list of `IJSObjectReference`s for the files.
-These object references point to `FileSystemFileHandle`s in JavaScript.
+These object references point to `FileSystemFileHandle` objects in JavaScript.
 To get the binary contents of the files, call the `getFile()` method on the `FileSystemFileHandle`.
-This returns the JavaScript `File` object that offers methods like `text()` and `arrayBuffer()` to retrieve the file's contents ([documentation](https://developer.mozilla.org/en-US/docs/Web/API/File)).
+This returns the JavaScript `File` object that offers methods like `text()` and `arrayBuffer()` to retrieve the file's contents ([File API](https://developer.mozilla.org/en-US/docs/Web/API/File)).

 ```csharp
 var isSupported = await fileHandlingService.IsSupportedAsync();